BSoooD/HTTPS-File-Server/README.md

 The binaries are packed with PyInstaller.

-All of the files (like certs and the password hash) will be stored in %USERPRROFILE%\BSoDs-HTTPS-FS.
+All of the files (like certs and the password hash) will be stored in %USERPROFILE%\BSoDs-HTTPS-FS.